How it works

 This website aims to facilitate the use of Relief Maps through the possibilities created by new technologies.
 The Relief Maps were designed to be produced on paper (see About Relief Maps), but this hindered their use with large samples and also involved certain difficulties in managing and viewing data.
 This website provides the maps as a digital tool for the study of social inequalities from an intersectional, geographical and emotional perspective, using technology to facilitate the tasks of data collection, codification, transcription, results analysis and viewing.

-The website facilitates the use of Relief Maps for two basic purposes:
+As a researcher, the website facilitates the use of Relief Maps for two basic purposes:

 1. Creating projects using an original model of Relief Maps.